johnzhu12/MyOwnAngularjs/README.md

  myangular is based on 'build your own angularjs'

- myreact is based on 'build your reactjs'
+ myreact is based on 'build your own reactjs'